networkop/tkng/content/services/clusterIP/dataplane/IPVS.md

 E0626 17:19:43.491383       1 server_others.go:127] Can't use the IPVS proxier: IPVS proxier will not be used because the following required kernel modules are not loaded: [ip_vs ip_vs_rr ip_vs_wrr ip_vs_sh]
 ```

-Another way to confirm that the change has suceeded is to check that Nodes now have a new dummy ipvs device:
+Another way to confirm that the change has succeeded  is to check that Nodes now have a new dummy ipvs device:

 {{< highlight bash "linenos=false,hl_lines=2" >}}
 $ docker exec -it k8s-guide-worker ip link show kube-ipvs0